-To help you start this new stage on the right foot, we have made a checklist of the paperwork you will need when buying a resale home.
+To help you start this new stage on the right foot, we have made a checklist of the paperwork you will need when buying a resale villa or apartment.

 Reserve or pre-contract

 This is a private document between the buyer and the seller through which the reservation of the home is made.
 It is not a mandatory procedure, but it is usual practice, and normally accompanied by the payment of a small deposit.

 Although it is a private document, when signed it does have legal validity and, therefore, both parties will be obliged to comply with what it establishes unless it goes against the usual legal system.

 Before signing this agreement, keep in mind that in the case of a sale between individuals you must ensure that all the current homeowners sign it to avoid possible problems afterward.